stevenaw/experiment-cil/README.md

-# Experimating with Common Intermediate Language (CIL)
+# Experimenting with Common Intermediate Language (CIL)

 A series of small programs to experiment with and learn about CIL.